aluedtke7/shoppinglist/README.md

 ## Technical description

-There is only one database table 'shoppinglist' that is used in this app.
-This table (or collection) has the following fields that must be created beforehand:
+There are database tables (PocketBase Collections) used in this app:
+- 'shoppinglist'
+- 'recipes'
+- 'recipe_articles'

+The 'shoppinglist' collection has the following fields:
 - `active` : Bool
 - `amount` : Number, Min=0, Max=100
 - `inCart` : Bool
 - `article` : Plain text, Min length=1, Max length=120, Nonempty, Unique
 - `shop` : Plain text, Max length=80

+The 'recipes' collection has the following fields:
+- `name` : Plain text, Min length=1, Max length=120
+- `notes` : Plain text, Max length=200

+The 'recipe_articles' collection has the following fields:
+- `recipe` : Relation to 'recipes'
+- `article` : Relation to 'shoppinglist'
+- `quantity` : Number, Min=0, Max=100

 > **Info**
 >
-> There is also a schema file in JSON format (`pb_schema.json`) that can be imported in PocketBase to
+> There is a schema file in JSON format (`pb_schema.json`) that can be imported in PocketBase to
-> create this collection.
+> create these collections.

 When an article is marked _`active`_, it will be visible on the **shopping list**.
 Otherwise, the article will show up in the **article list**.